Köln Arrival

-A light rain was falling in Köln (Cologne) when we hopped off the train.
-I zipped up my jacket and got final instructions.
-We aimed to meet at six for dinner.
+A light rain was falling in Köln when we hopped off the train.
+I zipped my jacket as Moriah gave me final instructions; we were to meet at six for dinner.

 I jangled the coins in my pocket.
 “All good.”